Juan-Jones/earnonlinemoney/content/blog/how-to-start-a-youtube-channel.md

 ### 9. Monetize Your Channel

-Once you've built a loyal audience and consistently produce high-quality content, you may be eligible to [monetize your YouTube channel, i.e., earn money from ads, channel memberships, and merchandise sales.
+Once you've built a loyal audience and consistently produce high-quality content, you may be eligible to [monetize your YouTube channel], i.e., earn money from ads, channel memberships, and merchandise sales.

 *
 * Create and Sell Online Courses: If you have expertise in a particular field or skill, consider creating and selling online courses.
 Platforms like Udemy.com, Skillshare, and [Teachable](https://teachable.sjv.io/EKE0Oe) provide a marketplace for instructors to share their knowledge and earn passive income through course sales.